An Editor’s Guide to Constructive Feedback: How to Build a Feedback Flow That Works for Everyone

 Assign clear ownership

 For in-house teams, decide upfront who owns feedback and who has the final say.
 Too many decision-makers can create bottlenecks and confusion.
 A single point of contact keeps feedback organized and actionable.
+If stakeholder input is the deeper problem, the content ownership playbook covers how to assign RACI roles so feedback lands in the right window instead of mid-revision.

 Follow up with freelancers